 Students receiving Tiger Tickets will be recognized on a quarterly basis and parent phone calls may be made to communicate their efforts when special comments are noted by staff.
-Students and classes receiving Tiger Tickets will also be eligible to win prizes and other rewards for their ability to be "Respectful, Responsible, and Safe" (The Tiger Way).
+Students and classes receiving Tiger Tickets will also be eligible to win prizes and other rewards for their ability to be respectful, responsible, and STRONG in mind, body, and spirit (Springfield STRONG).
 Tickets will also be sent home to families with report cards at the end of each quarter.